 We work with large events, attractions and Stadia across the world to improve search and screening systems.
 Search rates can vary enormously, and in our experience, there is usually the opportunity to improve performance.

 Analysis can help to create a balanced system that is both thorough and efficient.
-3D micro-simulation modelling (LEGION or Pathfinder) based on peak demand forecasts provides visualisations of individual user profiles.
+Static analysis and 3D micro-simulation modelling based on peak demand forecasts provides visualisations of individual user profiles.
 Modelling allows us to measure the throughput, effectiveness, and (cost) efficiency of security checkpoint designs under different scenarios.
 We consider the outputs alongside security objectives, process, pattern of demand, staff performance, design, and the levels of accumulation and queuing expected.
 Our experience of crowded places around the world means we can provide recommendations for enhancing security processes which improve safety, comfort and visitor experience.

 We use industry-leading methods and tools to analyse emergency evacuation strategies for managers of buildings, iconic sites, public spaces, large events, stations and multi-organisation city districts.
 Combining our analytical tools with our expertise in pedestrian and evacuation dynamics, we advise on: